Who and what gets recognized in peer recognition: Introduction

 \section{Introduction}

-Gaining recognition as a physicist is important for students' participation and persistence in their physics courses~\cite{hyater2018critical,lock2013physics,carlone2007understanding,hazari2010connecting,hazari2018towards,hazari2017importance,kalender2019gendered,boe2023cleverness}.
+Gaining recognition as a physicist is important for students' participation and persistence in their physics course~\cite{hyater2018critical,lock2013physics,carlone2007understanding,hazari2010connecting,hazari2018towards,hazari2017importance,kalender2019gendered,boe2023cleverness}.
 Recognition is particularly important for the participation of historically underrepresented groups in physics, such as women~\cite{carlone2007understanding,kalender2019gendered,avraamidou2022identities,li2023womenperceivedrecognition}.
 However, research has found that men both perceive higher recognition from others~\cite{lock2013physics,kalender2019gendered,hazari2013science,bottomley2022relationship} and receive more recognition from their physics peers~\cite{bloodhart2020,sundstrom2022perceptions} than women.
 To better understand these effects, we investigated the nature of student recognition of strong peers with a focus on the gender bias in such peer recognition.
-Specifically, we probe two hypotheses: whether and how gender bias in student nominations is related to patterns of peer interactions (\textit{who} gets recognized), and whether and how gender bias in students' nominations is related to their written explanations of these nominations (\textit{what} gets recognized).
+Specifically, we probe two questions: whether and how gender bias in students' nominations is related to patterns of peer interactions (\textit{who} gets recognized), and whether and how gender bias in students' nominations is related to their written explanations of these nominations (\textit{what} gets recognized).
+Throughout the paper, we use the phrase \textit{gender bias} to refer to a distinguishable difference between the amount of peer recognition received by men (women) and the amount of peer recognition we would expect men (women) to receive if recognition were distributed equitably across men and women.